inspectorioinc/awslambda-es-hipchat/README.md

 AWS_REGION is The AWS region where the Lambda function is executed.

 ###Note:
-the Lambda handle name must be the name of the main file (omit .py) and the hipchat.lambda_handler Invoking AWS Lambda function using AWS SNS notification
+the Lambda handle name must be the name of the main file (omit .py) and the lambda_handler function name (eg: hipchat.lambda_handler)

+##Invoking AWS Lambda function using AWS SNS notification

 - Create a SNS topic
 - Subscribe to topic: choose protocol which is the AWS Lambda function and the Endpoint is the AWS Lambda ARN above.